About me

 A young woman with curly hair wearing a dark coat and light scarf, sitting outdoors near leafless trees with an elegant building in the background.

 Saskia is an avid writer with achingly low self-esteem and a debilitating proclivity for perfectionism.
 With a seemingly calm disposition that plays host to all manner of chaos, Saskia has turned to art, music, and literature throughout her young life.
-Seeking intellectual validation and inspiration through the social sciences, Saskia pursued a Bachelor of Arts at the University of Sydney.
+Seeking intellectual stimulation and inspiration through the social sciences, Saskia pursued a Bachelor of Arts at the University of Sydney.
 Majoring in English and Philosophy, the bashful, doe-eyed twenty-one year old graduated with passion but confusion and fatigue concerning a future career.
 Exhausted by economic instability, Sisyphean days and a savings account with too little to move to Sydney but just enough to survive a year in Europe, she set off North.

 This website— an active portfolio, is my first proper attempt at that.
 Saskia Foster